-The NREF encourages institutions to apply for funding for clinical neurosurgical fellowships in spine surgery, endovascular neurosurgery, general neurosurgery, neurocritical care, neurosurgical oncology, other cerebrovascular-related fellowships, pediatric neurosurgery, peripheral nerve surgery and stereotactic/functional neurosurgery.
+The NREF encourages institutions to apply for funding for clinical neurosurgical fellowships in spine surgery, endovascular neurosurgery, general neurosurgery, neurocritical care, neurosurgical oncology, cranial base surgery, other cerebrovascular-related fellowships, pediatric neurosurgery, peripheral nerve surgery and stereotactic/functional neurosurgery.

 The NREF will be responsible for all aspects of the fellowship grant program, including acceptance, review and approval of fellowship grant applications.
 The NREF will award fellowship grants based upon established program eligibility criteria and the needs of the requesting institution.

-The NREF recognizes the following corporations for their support of the NREF Post-Residency Clinical Fellowship program for the 2014-2015 academic year:
+The NREF recognizes the following corporations for their support of the NREF Post-Residency Clinical Fellowship program:

 Past NREF Post-Residency Clinical Fellowship Program Institutions

 2015-2016 Academic Year